If someone discloses sexual violence to you, it's ok not to have all the answers. You don't need to be an expert to support them.

 - Referral to GUM Clinic

-The team are accessible during office hours (9-5pm) Monday-Friday.
-Outside of office hours, advice and support will be provided by Security in the first instance, and escalated where necessary.
+The team is accessible during office hours (09:00-17:00) Monday - Friday.
+Outside of office hours, advice and support will be provided by Out of Hours Support or Security in the first instance, and escalated where necessary.

-All information concerning sexual assault and sexual violence should be treated in confidence as far as possible and unnecessary disclosure may give rise to disciplinary action.
-Information should only be shared on a need-to-know basis.
+All information concerning sexual assault and sexual violence should be treated in confidence as far as possible.
+Information should only be shared on a need-to-know basis - that means, only when it has a direct benefit for the victim survivor, and even then, only with the person’s consent.

-There may be circumstances in which confidentiality cannot be maintained, for example where in your opinion the complainant or other members of the community may be in serious or immediate danger.
-The individual’s consent would normally be sought if disclosure is to be made, and a decision on disclosure without consent would be made at a senior level.
+There may be circumstances in which confidentiality cannot be maintained, e.g. where in your opinion the victim/survivor or other members of the community may be in serious or immediate danger.
+The individual’s consent would normally be sought if disclosure has to be made, and a decision on disclosure without consent should be made in discussion with the safeguarding lead in your school or directorate.

-You should always document the decision to disclose without consent and the reasons for this as well as informing the individual of the decision to disclose without their consent.
-A member of staff might also be called to court in proceedings arising from an allegation of sexual assault or sexual violence, and might be obliged to provide evidence to the court.
+You should always document the decision to disclose without consent and the reasons for this, as well as informing the individual of the decision to disclose without their consent.

 These caveats to confidentiality should be explained to the individual concerned.
 If they are unwilling to accept these caveats, you should support the individual to contact support agencies that will deal with individuals on an anonymous basis detailed in the resources section.